jonderwaater/smoothify/README.md

 **Warning**:
   This code has only been tested on activities recorded with the Strava Android App.
   Currently only position, time and elevation data are extracted.
-  That means: no heartrate data, no kudos, no comments etc. This information from Strava activity will be lost in the upload process unless you back it up by hand.
+  That means: no heartrate data, no kudos, no comments etc. This information from the Strava activity will be lost in the upload process unless you back it up by hand.

 -- smoothen.py
 Smoothens the data in the gpx file.
 Currently it uses a simple algorithm written by myself that interpolates between sets of 9 points.
 More advanced algorithms may be implemented in the future, but it's already a significant improvement over untreated data.